phoenix-scitent/scidea-schools/README.md

     ```

-From scidea-schools, you can run ``rspec`` and ``cucumber``.
+From scidea-schools, you can run ``bundle exec rspec`` and ``bundle exec cucumber``.
 Note that FactoryGirl factories from the Scidea core are included in the testing runtime and added to whatever you include in ``spec/factories``.
 The database configuration from the Scidea core will also be used.
 You must run all rake operations for that database in the context of the Scidea core folder.
 They will not work in the scidea-schools folder.

 ## Compiling CSS and Inclusion in the Asset Pipeline